codingbbq/codingbbq.github.io/_posts/2019-03-22-More-of-Algorithms-and-challenges.markdown

 [Link to Problem](https://www.hackerrank.com/challenges/missing-numbers/problem)

-This was a very fun problem.
+This was a fun to do problem.
 I could figure out the logic howerver, I missed reading one important requirement i.e <i>Print each missing number once, even if it is missing multiple times.</i> because of which one of the Test Case failed.
 Unlike the last problem, I did not want to spend any heckos, so I read the entire problem again and fortunately I was able to figure out the issue.

 After practicing the fundamentals, use of higher order javascript functions appear familiar and hence I again used `.reduce` in my algorithm.